diessica/awesome-sketch/contributing.md

 ## Format rules
 - Check your **spelling and grammar**.
 Yeah, it includes *capitalized titles*.
 No, it doesn't include This Kind Of Capitalization.
 - Make sure your text editor is set to remove trailing whitespace.
+- When adding a item, section or subsection, **do not forget to add an anchor link** in the table of contents, matching the current list format.

 ## Adding items
 Additions should be added to the bottom of the relevant category, and in the following format: